What is a barista?

 The London School of Coffee, one of the most prestigious barista training institutes in the UK, offers a comprehensive set of courses, aside from the SCAE diploma, for coffee lovers looking to become pros.
 Here are some of the most important ones:

 - VRQ City & Guilds: This barista certificate has a course lasting three days.
 It provides detailed training / education in barista techniques, ranging from history of coffee to customer handling.
-The qualification has accreditation from both the Beverage Service Association (BSA) and City & Guilds.
+The qualification has accreditation from both the Beverage Service Association (BSA) and Beverage Service Association.

 With this course, you will learn